 How to find the perfect website theme?

-Theme research is on my daily to-do list for my client websites so I had no problem to update myself with the latest WordPress themes.
+Theme research is on my daily to-do list for my client websites so I had no problem updating myself with the latest WordPress themes.

 The downside of this experience was obvious – I saw how repeated and all the same most of the themes are.
 I was seeking for something truly unique but still simple enough to work without bugs.